eventdata/ConfliBERT/README.md

 ## Pretraining Corpus
 We have gathered a large corpus in politics and conflicts domain (33 GB) for pretraining ConfliBERT.
+The folder [./pretrain-corpora/Crawlers and Processes](https://github.com/eventdata/ConfliBERT/tree/main/pretrain-corpora/Crawlers%20and%20Process) contains the sample scripts used to generate the corpus used in this study.
-Due to the copyright, we provide a few samples in [./pretrain-corpora](https://github.com/eventdata/ConfliBERT/tree/main/pretrain-corpora).
+Due to the copyright, we provide a few samples in [./pretrain-corpora/Samples](https://github.com/eventdata/ConfliBERT/tree/main/pretrain-corpora/Samples).
 These samples follow the format of "one sentence per line format".
 See more details in our paper's Section 2 and Appendix.

 ## Pretraining Scripts